vaibhavbhosale1/vaibhavbhosale1/README.md

 - Conducted in-depth data analysis to identify key factors influencing loan sanctioning decisions, providing valuable insights for business strategy.
 - Successfully deployed models into production, contributing to a significant improvement in the loan sanctioning process.
 - Analyzed e-commerce customer feedback data to uncover trends and patterns influencing satisfaction.
-## Enhancing Healthcare Data with Entity Recognition
-- Utilized SpaCy and pre-trained NER models to extract clinical entities from healthcare text data.
-- Ensured data integrity through preprocessing, validation, and expert collaboration.
-- Documented processes and facilitated transfer of enhanced healthcare data to client.

 ## Optimizing Customer Satisfaction: Dashboard Analysis Project
 - Created dashboards to visualize insights and assist the machine learning team in model development.